bevyengine/bevy-website/content/news/2024-02-03-bevy-0.13/index.md

 The simplest interpolation method is linear: just move an equal distance towards the next keyframe every unit of time.
 But this isn't always the desired effect!
 Both stop-motion-style and more carefully smoothed animations have their place.

-Bevy now supports both step and cubic spline interpolation in animations, which are typically loaded from glTF files along with their 3D models.
+Bevy now supports both step and cubic spline interpolation in animations.
+Most of the time, this will just be parsed correctly from the glTF files, but when setting `VariableCurve` manually, there's a new `Interpolation` type.

 ## `Animatable` Trait